-1.3.1 Definition
+3.1 Human Resource Planning

 As we said and did in unit 2, the definition of this term, you will notice differs slightly from author to author and we shall give a number of them.
 Before we begin the definition of human resource planning, let us state that we shall be using this term interchangeably with manpower planning.

 Also, as we did in unit 2, let us start our definition from the one we are most familiar with.
+We wrote a chapter in a book titled New Trends in Personnel Management".
+A book of Readings edited by Professor Ali D. Yahaya and Dr. Caleb 1.
+Akinyele in 1992.
+There, we defined manpower planning, quoting Professor Eric Vetter as the:

-Manpower planning defined as the: "process by which a firm ensures that it has the right numbers and kinds of people, in the right place, at the right time, doing the right things for which they are economically most useful."
-Manpower planning is essentially a method for determining future manpower requirements and developing action plans for meeting them.
-Three processes are involved in this namely: - Manpower inventory, manpower forecast and manpower plans.
-We shall take you through what all these mean.
-G. A. Cole, in his book Personnel Management theory and practice (1997) defines Human Resources Planning at the glossary of Management terms pages as: "A technique aimed at securing and improving an organization's human resources to meet present and future needs, three principal stages can be distinguished:
+"process by which a firm ensures that it has the right numbers and kinds of people, in the right place, at the right time, doing the right things for which they are economically most useful."

+We noted and will want you to note that manpower planning is essentially a method for determining future manpower requirements and developing action plans for meeting them.
+Three processes are involved in a mely:- Manpower inventory, manpower forecast and manpower plans.
+We shall take you through what all these mean later.

+this

+G. A. Cole, in his book Personnel Management theor y and practice (1997) defines Human Resources Planning at the glossary of Management terms pages as:

-Evaluation of existing resources, forecast of future requirements and, finally, action plan.
+"A technique aim ed at securing and improving an organization's human resources to meet present and future needs, three principal stages can be distinguished: evaluation of existing resources, forecast of future requirements and, finally, action plan.

-1.3.2 Manpower inventory
+3.1.2 Manpower Inventory

-Manpower inventory consists of data which describe the present work force in both quantitative and qualitative terms.
-Citing an example of what this could look like in practice and which we do how now to make it more real to you for understanding, we said: "What is required for example, a Ministry Education, having a complete and comprehensive staff list of all teachers, all their qualifications, their performances and potentials, and where deployed".
+In our paper referred to earlier, we said of manpower inventory that ctonsisted of "...
+Data which describe the present work force in both quantitative and qualitative terms.
+Citing an example of what this could look like in practice and which we do how now to make it more real to you for un derstanding, we said: "What is required. for example, a Ministry Efducation, having a complete and comprehensive staff list of all teachers, all their qualifications, their performances and potentials, and where deployed".

 Making a more detailed analysis of this concept, G.A.
-Cole, who raises the following questions: typical questions that managers need to ask when assessing the state of their internal labour market Is as follows:
+Cole, who raises the following questions:, typical questions that managers need to ask when assessing the state of their internal labor market are as follows:

-Job Categories: - What categories of staff do we have? (e.g. process workers etc.) Number: - How many people do we have in each category?
-Skills: - What skills are available amongst existing employees?
+Job Categories:- What categories of staff do we have? (e.g. p ocess workers etc.)

+Num bers:- How many people do we have in each category?

+Skills:- What skills are available amongst existing employees?

-Performance: - What levels of performance are we getting from our various categories of employees?
-Flexibility: - How easy is it to transfer employees between jobs?
+Perform ance:- What levels of perfor mance are we getting from our various categories of employees?

+Flexibility:- How easy is it to transfer employees between jobs?
 Are individual skills transferable?
 What about trade union views on this point?

-Promotability: - How many of our employees are ready for promotion into more demanding roles?
+Promotability:- How many of our employees are ready for promotion into more demanding roles?
 What training could be reasonably provided to assist promotion?

-Age Profiles: - Do we have any age related problems due to between experienced and inexperienced staff?
+Age Prof iles:- Do we have any age related problems due to between experienced and inexperienced staff?